Cosmological Implications of the CMB Large-scale Structure: Discussion and Conclusions

-Aside from the quantitative aspects of this analysis, a qualitative comparison between the simulated sky maps shown in Fig.~1, and the real Universe as revealed by WMAP, also suggests a morphological similarity between the two.
+Aside from the quantitative aspects of this analysis, a qualitative comparison between the simulated sky maps shown in Figure~5, and the real Universe as revealed by WMAP and {\it Planck}, also suggests a morphological similarity between the two.
 We noted the appearance of ``finger-like" darkened extensions and the planarity of the octopole components which, however, are not statistically significant, even in the standard model.
-Still, the weight of evidence---the angular correlation function, the lack of any statistical significance to the mutual alignment of the quadrupole and octopole moments, and the morphological similarity between the real and simulated CMB maps---seems to favor the $R_{\rm h}=ct$ Universe over $\Lambda$CDM.
+Overall, the weight of evidence---the angular correlation function, the smaller statistical significance of the alignment of the quadrupole and octopole moments, and the morphological similarity between the real and simulated CMB maps---seems to favor the $R_{\rm h}=ct$ Universe over $\Lambda$CDM, if these features are all due to the cosmology itself rather than to the many other possible causes proposed since the observations.

-But clearly there is still work to do.
+Clearly, there is still work to do.
 By necessity, our analysis of the angular correlation function and the low-multipole alignment has relied on a highly simplified treatment of the fluctuation growth in the early Universe.
 It is well known, however, that there are many mechanisms producing density perturbations, on small and large scales, and there is a great deal of astrophysics linking these to the actual temperature variations we see across the sky.
 Our approach here has merely shown promise in accounting for the observations.
-We cannot be certain of the outcome until we have developed a more sophisticated treatment of the fluctuation growth in the $R_{\rm h}=ct$ Universe, commensurate with the level of detail already incorporated into the standard model.
+We cannot be completely certain of the outcome until we have developed a more sophisticated treatment of the fluctuation growth in the $R_{\rm h}=ct$ Universe, commensurate with the level of detail already incorporated into the standard model.

-{\bf Acknowledgements:} This research was partially supported by ONR grant N00014-09-C-0032 at the University of Arizona, and by a Miegunyah Fellowship at the University of Melbourne.
+-0.2in \acknowledgments I am grateful to the anonymous referee for his careful review of this paper and for recommending several important improvements to its content.
+This research was partially supported by ONR grant N00014-09-C-0032 at the University of Arizona, and by a Miegunyah Fellowship at the University of Melbourne.
 I am particularly grateful to Amherst College for its support through a John Woodruff Simpson Lectureship.